swayammehta5/Productivity-Tracker/RENDER_ENV_VARIABLES.md

 This is a common issue on Render.
 We've created a custom build script to fix this.

 **Solution 1: Use the Custom Build Script (Already Applied)**
-- The build script now uses `node scripts/build.js` which uses `npm exec` to run react-scripts
+- The build script now uses `node scripts/build.js` which directly imports `react-scripts/scripts/build`
-- This should work automatically
+- This bypasses Linux executable permission issues and should work automatically

 **Solution 2: Override Build Command in Render Dashboard (If Solution 1 fails):**
 1. Go to your Static Site settings in Render